SOC 2 (Type I & Type II) Services

 Does SOC 2 require encryption?

-What is the cost of a SOC 2 audit?
+How much is the price of a SOC 2 audit?